-Financial assets, other than those at fair value through profit or loss, are assessed for indicators of impairment at the end of each reporting period.
+Financial, other than those at fair value through profit or loss, assets are assessed for indicators of impairment at the end of each reporting period.
 Financial assets are considered to be impaired when there is objective evidence, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the investment have been affected.

 For financial assets carried at amortized cost, such as trade receivables, such assets are assessed for impairment on a collective basis even if they were assessed not to be impaired individually.
-Objective evidence of impairment for a portfolio of receivables could include the Group's past experience of collecting payments, an increase in the number of delayed payments in the portfolio past the average credit period, as well as observable changes in national or local economic conditions that correlate with a default on receivables.
+Objective evidence of impairment for a portfolio of receivables could include the Company's past experience of collecting payments and the delayed payments in the portfolio past the average credit period, as well as observable changes in national or local economic conditions that correlate with a default on receivables.